tcltk/tcl/doc/markdown/info.md

 : Returns information about the object named *object*. *subcommand* is described [Object introspection] below.

 [info]{.cmd} [patchlevel]{.sub}
-: Returns the value of the global variable **tcl\_patchLevel**, in which the exact version of the Tcl library initially stored.
+: Returns the value of the global variable [tcl\_patchLevel][tclvars], in which the exact version of the Tcl library initially stored.

 [info]{.cmd} [procs]{.sub} [pattern]{.optarg}
 : Returns the names of all visible procedures.
 If *pattern* is given, returns only those names that match according to [string match][string].
 Only the final component in *pattern* is actually considered a pattern.
 Any qualifying components simply select a namespace.
-See **NAMESPACE RESOLUTION** in the [namespace](n) documentation.
+See **NAMESPACE RESOLUTION** in the manual page of the [namespace] command.

 [info]{.cmd} [script]{.sub} [filename]{.optarg}
 : Returns the pathname of the innermost script currently being evaluated, or the empty string if no pathname can be determined.
 If *filename* is given, sets the return value of any future calls to **info script** for the duration of the innermost active script.
 This is useful in virtual file system applications.